Cordobo/angularx-qrcode/README.md

 <qrcode [qrdata]="'Your data string'" [width]="256" [errorCorrectionLevel]="'M'"></qrcode>
 ```

-### Generate a QR Code from a string (directive only)
+### Generate a QR Code from a string

-Now that angular/Ionic know about the new QR Code module,
+Now that angular/Ionic know about the new QR Code component,
-let's invoke it from our template with a directive.
+let's invoke it from our template.
 If we use a simple text-string, we need no additional
 code in our controller.